 No. To achieve a better acceleration result, however, you are recommended to assign static and dynamic files to different domain names and only accelerate static resources.

 Yes.
-If cross-origin access is needed for your website, simply configure the
+If cross-region access is needed for your website, simply configure the

-Access-Control-Allow-Origin field on your website or configure cross-origin headers for your domain name in the CDN Console.
-For more information, please see HTTP Header Configuration.
+Access-Control-Allow-Origin field on your website or configure cross-region headers for your domain name in the CDN Console.
+For more information, please see HTTP Response Header.

 You can download CDN access logs in the CDN Console.
 For detailed directions, please see Log Download.